Selection Sort

 Bogosort

-Pseudo sort or swamp sort, one of the most useless sorting algorithms.
+Pseudo-sort or swamp sort, one of the most useless sorting algorithms.

 It works like this:

-2. An array of numbers is shuffled randomly (shuffle)
+2. An array of numbers is shuffled randomly

-3. Checking if the array is sorted
+3. Check if the array is sorted

 Implementation

-For the TypeScript implementation, I needed to implement the following functions:
+To implement it in TypeScript, I needed to implement the following functions:

 1. Shuffling an array of objects

-2. Comparing arrays
+2. Comparison of arrays

-Below is the TypeScript implementation code:
+Below is the implementation code in TypeScript:

 const randomInteger = (maximal: number) => Math.floor(Math.random() * maximal);